yaroslavkhudchenko/currencyexchange/README.md

     <li>User can change base/target currencies</li>
     <li>User can change base/target currencies values</li>
     <li>User can swap currencies by pressing mix</li>
-    <li>User can use graph to check currency value changes regards to USD,GBP and SGD starting from 2014-12-29</li>
+    <li>User can use graph to check currency value changes regarding USD,GBP and SGD starting from 2014-12-29</li>
     <li>User can use graph to check currency value changes sorted by 1,3,6 months, 1 year, all time and from the beginning of the current year</li>
-    <li>User can check price of bying and selling 1 peace of base/target currencies in the result box below inputs</li>
+    <li>User can check the price of buying and selling 1 peace of base/target currency</li>
 </ul>

 ## Tech Stack